RSwarnkar/googlesheet-stockalerts/README.md

 ## What is this repo about?
 Do you follow [Stock Market](https://www.nseindia.com/) and like to receive email alert when your portfolio stock reaches a low or hits a high?
-Use this repo to setup a google sheet and google script to schedule a
+Use this repo to setup a google sheet and google script to schedule a trigger daily.

 ## Create a Google Sheet
 1. Create a new Google Sheet with the list of stocks